Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

 * ## Testing
   Using Google Chrome's inbuilt developer tools, I was able to virtually simulate different screen sizes and different phone models.
 In addition to this, testing was also carried out on a real iPhone 2020 using safari and no problems were found.
+  * User Stories Implementation
+ As a user:
+    1. I want to be able to easily navigate the website.
+    2. I want to be able to find out if this company has conducted work in the past.
+    3. I want to see what services are on offer.
+    4. I want to know how I can be able to find out the cost of said services.
+    5. I want a way in which I can contact the company in order to discuss the services in further detail.
+    6. I want to be able to socially connect with the company and keep up-to-date with their news and stories.